cgre-aachen/gemgis/README.md

 `GemGIS` uses the full functionality of [GeoPandas](https://geopandas.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/#), [OWSLib](https://geopython.github.io/OWSLib/), [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/).

 All provided maps and examples were taken from the books 'Interpretation of Geological Structures Through Maps: An Introductory Practical Manual' by D. Powell and "An Introduction to Geological Structures and Maps" by G.M.
-Bennison referenced at the bottom. referenced at the bottom.
+Bennison referenced at the bottom.
 ## Table of Contents

 * [Installation](#installation)